Edward E. Baptist

 Edward E. Baptist (born 1970) is an American academic and writer.
 He is a professor of history at Cornell University, located in Ithaca, New York, where he specializes in the history of the 19th-century United States, particularly the South.
 Thematically, he has been interested in the history of capitalism and has also been interested in digital humanities methodologies.
 He is the author of numerous books.

 Early life and education

 Baptist was born in 1970 in Cambridge, Massachusetts, but he grew up in Durham, North Carolina.
-He graduated from Georgetown University and in 1997 earned his doctorate from University of Pennsylvania, Philadelphia.
+He graduated from Georgetown University and in 1997 earned his doctorate from the University of Pennsylvania.